syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Customization.md

 ![SfNumericTextBox RangeSupport](images/RangeSupport.gif)

-## Set maximum number of decimal digits in SfNumericTextBox
+## Set the maximum number of decimal digits in SfNumericTextBox

-The maximum number of digits to be displayed after the decimal point can be specified by using [`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_MaximumNumberDecimalDigits) property.
+The maximum number of digits to be displayed after the decimal point can be specified by using the [`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_MaximumNumberDecimalDigits) property.

 N> The [[`MaximumNumberDecimalDigits`]([`MaximumNumberDecimalDigits`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericTextBox.XForms.SfNumericTextBox.html#Syncfusion_SfNumericTextBox_XForms_SfNumericTextBox_MaximumNumberDecimalDigits)) property can be provided with positive value only.